 A patron who has signed a waiver can't sue me.
 A liability waiver may not prevent an injured party from suing you.
-The waiver simply shifts some liability for injuries from your business to the injured party.
-A waiver may release you from ordinary negligence claims, but it does not eliminate the right to sue.
-Patrons can still sue for gross negligence and intentional torts.
+It simply shifts some liability for injuries from your business to the injured party.
+A waiver may release you from ordinary negligence claims but it does not eliminate the right to sue.
+Patrons can still sue you for gross negligence and intentional torts.

-I don't need to file a claim with my liability insurer about the accident.
-The customer signed a release before he was injured so I don't have to worry about a suit.
-I'll just send a copy of the release to the customer's lawyer.
-You should report any occurrence or claim to your liability insurer even if you have obtained a waiver of liability from the injured party.
-Include a copy of the waiver form with your report.
+I don't need to notify my liability insurer about an accident.
+The customer signed a release before he was injured and won't sue my company.
+You are obligated to report any occurrence that may result in a claim.
+This is clearly stated in the policy conditions.
+You must notify your insurer of any accident whether or not you have obtained a waiver of liability from the injured party.
+Send your insurer a copy of the waiver form when you submit your report.
 Don't try to handle the injury or claim yourself.

 I don't need insurance if I use release forms.
 A liability release form is not a substitute for commercial liability insurance.
-It can head off some lawsuits but will not prevent all of them.
+It may discourage some lawsuits but will not prevent all of them.
 A customer who has signed a waiver may still file a claim.
 Moreover, lawsuits can arise from activities not covered by the waiver.
 Remember that release forms should be used in addition to, not in place of, general liability insurance.

-A release form is of no use to your company if it isn't enforced.
+A release form has value to your company only if it is enforced.
 The laws regarding releases vary by state.
-Some states have strict standards and will enforce releases only if they meet specific requirements.
-Some have loose standards while others fall somewhere in the middle.
+Some states enforce releases as they are written while others enforce them only if they meet certain requirements.
 A few states don't enforce liability releases at all.
 If you aren't sure how the law applies in your state, ask your attorney for an explanation.

-Once you have obtained a release form from a reliable source, ask your attorney to review it.
-He or she can tell you whether the release is appropriate for your business.
-If it isn't, your attorney can draft one that's more suitable.
-Most attorneys charge a modest fee to draft such documents.
-Whatever the fee, it will be less than the cost of a lawsuit.
-Ask your attorney to review the form at least once a year.
-Laws change periodically, and the language in your form may need to be adjusted.
+Once you have obtained a release form ask your attorney to review it.
+Your attorney can tell you whether the release is suitable for your business.
+If it isn't, your attorney can draft one that's more appropriate.
+The fee for drafting such documents will be much less than the cost of a lawsuit.
+Because laws change periodically, you should have your attorney review your form annually.

 Avoid These Mistakes!

-- Using forms you've downloaded from the Internet.
-Forms you find on the Internet may not be appropriate for your business and may not meet your state's legal requirements.
+- Don't use forms you've downloaded from the Internet.
+Forms you find online may not be appropriate for your business and may not meet your state's legal requirements.

-- Drafting your own release form.
-Unless you are an attorney, don't use forms you've written yourself.
+- Don't draft your own release form.
+Unless you are an attorney, don't write the form yourself.
 The cost of hiring an attorney to draft a properly-worded document is money well spent.

-- Using confusing language, including legalese.
+- Avoid confusing language, including legalese.
 To be enforceable, a liability waiver must be clear and understandable to the customer or patron.

-- Burying the release in fine print.
-A release must be clearly visible to the patron.
-Don't try to hide it by using with tiny print or burying it in another document.
-Release language should appear in a separate document so it is easy to identify.
+- Don't bury the release in fine print.
+A release must be clearly visible to the patron, not hidden in tiny print or buried it in another document.
+Present it in a separate document so it is easy to identify.

-- Using forms that contain blank spaces.
+- Don't use forms that contain blank spaces.
 Don't hand a form to a patron that is missing information.
 Be sure all blank lines are filled in except those that are to be completed by the patron.
-The patron must be able to read and understood the agreement he or she is signing.

-- Using forms your patrons can't understand.
+- Don't use forms your patrons can't understand.
 Some patrons may have language, eyesight, or other issues that might impair their ability to understand the release.
-These patrons may require releases in large print, braille, a foreign language, or some other format.
+You should provide these patrons the release in a format (such as braille, large print, or a foreign language) they can comprehend.

-Your liability releases are more likely to be enforced if you follow good business practices.
-Your employees must understand how to use releases properly.
-They should insist that all patrons read the release so that they understand its terms.
-Patrons should not be rushed.
-If they have questions, your workers should provide answers.
-Your employees should also ensure that all blank lines are filled out.
-They should reject any release form that a patron has failed to complete, even if they risk losing a sale.
+Your employees are your first line of defense against liability claims so they should know how to use releases properly.
+Your workers should insist that all patrons read the release carefully so that they understand its terms.
+They should not rush patrons through the signing process and should encourage patrons to ask questions.
+They should also ensure that all blank lines are filled out.
+Workers should reject any release form a patron fails to complete, even at the risk of losing a sale.